ExtremeFLOW/neko/doc/pages/dev_patterns.md

 4. When a module implements one type, the documentation should be for the type.
    The module documentation can simply be "implements type `mytype_t`".

+5. All types must have a docstring describing its purpose.
+The more detailed the better.

-5. All components of the type should be documented.
+6. All components of the type should be documented.
 Put the docstring above the component.

    The alternative is to put it on the same line as the component, but it only works for short docstrings and cannot be multiline.
 Since a future component